 10 of the Best Easy to grow flowering plants

-These plants are easy to grow and foolproof, which is a real plus.
-Not everyone wants to spend hours toiling away.
+Plants which are easy to grow and foolproof, are a joy.
+Not everyone wants to, or has the time to spend toiling away in the garden.
 Sometimes it is nice to sit, unwind after a hard day and enjoy the garden.
 Many of us have busy lives, children to look after, parents to care for, demanding jobs and careers to pursue.

 The Sunday Gardener looks at plants which are genuinely easy to grow and need little or no maintenance.